duckietown/course-extra/book/course-extra/70_montreal_2020/10_lisus_assignment3_montreal_2020/01-lisus-assignment3/02_instructions-lisus_assigment3.md

 **Step 6:** When you have collected whatever datasets you wish, open the `train_GP.py` file and include the desired files in the `list_train_files` or `list_test_files`.
 The lists can take any number of seperate files.
 There are also tags to control whether to load the GP model from file or to train a new one, whether to save the model you'll use, and whether to do data augmentation.
 The parameters for the training have been chosen based on some trial and error, but the reader is referred to https://scikit-learn.org/stable/modules/generated/sklearn.gaussian_process.GaussianProcessClassifier.html for additional information.

-**Step 7:** If `save_model` is set to True, the trained model will be saved in the `/code/exercise_ws/data/` directory under the name specified in `model_save_name`.
+**Step 7:** If `save_model` is set to `True`, the trained model will be saved in the `/code/exercise_ws/data/` directory under the name specified in `model_save_name`.
 If you wish to run the lane following with your new model, simply indicate the name of the model in the `GP_model_file` parameter in the `lane_controller_node` `config/default.yaml` file.
 Only the filename itself needs to be specified, as the code automatically calls the `/code/exercise_ws/data/` directory.

 ## Troubleshooting {#demo-lisus-assignment3-troubleshooting}

-Add here any troubleshooting / tips and tricks required, in the form:

-Symptom: The Duckiebot flies
+Symptom: The lane following fails miserably.

-Resolution: Unplug the battery and send an email to info@duckietown.org

-Symptom: I run `this elegant snippet of code` and get this error: `a nasty line of gibberish`

-Resolution: Power cycle until it works.
+Resolution: Make sure to change the settings between SIM and IRL depending on whether you are running the simulator or the real world test.
+Additionally, feel free to play around with the `Controller settings` in the `lane_controller_node` `config/default.yaml` file.

+Symptom: The lane prediction is always showing up as `Straight`.

+Resolution: Make sure to set the `predict_lane_state` parameter to `True` in the `lane_controller_node` `config/default.yaml` file.
+If it is set to `False` the prediction will stay at the default lane state which is `Straight`.

+Symptom: I cannot load in my saved GP model.

+Resolution: Make sure you place your saved file in the `/code/exercise_ws/data/` directory.

+Symptom: No matter what training files I input, my GP model  preforms the same way.

+Resolution: Make sure that the `load_model` parameter is set to `False` in the `train_GP.py` file.
+Otherwise the trainer will just be loading in an existing saved GP model.

 ## Demo failure demonstration {#demo-lisus-assignment3-failure}

 The controller could fail if the GP model makes incorrect predictions.
-The reader is referred to the [results section]{#lisus-assignment3-final-formal}

-for more details about the types of prediction failures and a discussion on their significance.
+The reader is referred to the [results section](#lisus-assignment3-final-formal) for more details about the types of prediction failures and a discussion on their significance.